-Notes: Site router, codec and scheduling software are likely to be ineligible for E-Rate reimbursement and therefore must be paid for at the outset of the project or amortized over the life of the contract.
+Notes: Site router and switches, H.263/H.264 codec and scheduling software are likely to be ineligible for E-Rate reimbursement unless included in a service product from the telecommunications provider, and therefore mustIf bid separately as equipment and software, they would have to be paid for at the outset of the project or amortized over the life of the contract.
 Higher education and informal education partners are ineligible for E-Rate and state K-12 funding, therefore their upgrade costs must be taken into consideration.